Where to get a COVID-19 vaccine in Laramie County

-The following are Laramie County locations currently offering or preparing to offer COVID-19 vaccines to those who qualify under phase 1b of the Wyoming Department of Health’s distribution plan:
+The following are Laramie County locations currently offering or preparing to offer COVID-19 vaccines to those who qualify under phase 1b of the Wyoming Department of Health’s distribution plan (Note: All locations are currently by appointment only; no walk-ins):

 Affinity Family Practice